stolksdorf/JsonGen/README.md

 # Definitions
-Jsongen uses arrays of words to generate it's random data stored in the `jsongen.wordbank` variable.
+JsonGen uses arrays of words to generate it's random data stored in the `jsongen.wordbank` variable.
 You can overwrite these to have your data generation more specific to your needs.

 The word banks used are `lorem`, `firstNames`, `lastNames`, `companyNames`, `streetNames`, `cityNames`, and `websiteDomains`